 The Muskegon Lake Nature Preserve is located on the eastern shoreline of Muskegon Lake, adjacent to the mouth of the Muskegon River in North Muskegon, Michigan.
 The Preserve is home to trails, the Al Bell Wetland Trail, a paved bike and walking trail, the Ron Brown Education Pavilion and the 1⁄4 mile long Wilder River Walk.
 Activities include bird watching, fishing, jogging, walking, biking, wildlife viewing and dog walking.
 The Preserve also serves as an outdoor classroom for teachers and students from the local school districts, in their study of wetlands and forest environmental issues.

-Donations can be made by clicking on the Click to Donate button below or by sending a check to the Muskegon Lake Nature Preserve at P.O.
+Please help us begin repairs this fall by donating today!!
+Donations can be made by clicking on the Click to Donate button below or by sending a check or money order to the Muskegon Lake Nature Preserve at P.O.
 Box 5038, North Muskegon, MI 49445-0038.
+Please enter the word Wilder in the In Memory Of block.

 Our Donors